TradingAppStoreAdmin/TradingAppStoreExamples-Python/README.md

 8 - File Error
 9 - other error
 ```

+## Finishing Up
+Go back to the Vendor Portal to complete your product setup.

+### Sales Information - Set Price:
+This is the price per period for the subscription term of the product.
+Revenue splits are explained in the Vendor Policy (https://tradingapp.store/pages/vendor-policy).

+### Upload Software Here:
+Once your product is successfully integrated into our permissions system, take the product out of debug mode (see bool debug above), and export your project.
+If you have accompanying files, workspaces, symbol lists, etc, zip everything into one file, and then upload it here.
+This is what will be distributed to end-users at the time of purchase or free trial.

+### Send for approval:
+Click here to send this listing for approval by TAS site moderators.
+You will be notified by email upon acceptance or rejection.

 ## Other Notes
 If you are planning on using other apps sold from TradingApp.Store, you must first uninstall the vendor installation and delete the TradingAppStore folder located at C:/ProgramData/ .
 This will insure that there will be no conflict between the license generated whenever you buy a real product and the debug license used for testing.